mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 From above:

-- Create a params object with the bucket to upload to, the key of an object, body of an object, and the permission of reading the file.
+- Create params object with the bucket to upload to, the key of an object, body of an object, and the permission of reading the file.

-- Iniatilize an array to hold the data to be sent back as response.
+- Initialize an array to hold the data to be sent back as the response.

 - Loop through all of the uploaded objects.
-For each object we read it's content to set it as the body, get the timestamp and its file extension as its key in the images folder. upload the file to s3 bucket and then restructure the data returned as per the schema and push it to the previous initialized array.
+For each object, we read its content to set it as the body, get the timestamp and its file extension as its key in the images folder.
+Upload the file to the s3 bucket and then restructure the data returned as per the schema and push it to the previous initialized array.

 - Return the array we have been pushing to as the output.